History of San Diego FC in Timeline

 San Diego FC

-San Diego FC is a professional soccer club based in San Diego, set to compete in Major League Soccer (MLS) Western Conference starting in the 2025 season.
-The team will play its home matches at Snapdragon Stadium.
-The ownership group is spearheaded by Mohamed Mansour and the Sycuan Band of the Kumeyaay Nation.
-The MLS awarded the expansion team to San Diego on May 18, 2023, making them the 30th team in the league.
+San Diego FC is a professional soccer club based in San Diego, set to compete in Major League Soccer (MLS) as a Western Conference member, beginning in the 2025 season.
+They will play their home matches at Snapdragon Stadium.
+The ownership group is led by Mohamed Mansour and the Sycuan Band of the Kumeyaay Nation.
+San Diego FC was awarded the expansion team on May 18, 2023, becoming the 30th team in MLS.

-In 1904, the San Diego 1904 FC team had a short stint in the lower divisions of American soccer.
+San Diego 1904 FC played a short stint in the lower divisions of American soccer before folding in 1904.

 1968: San Diego Toros Relocation

-In 1968, the San Diego Toros, a North American Soccer League (NASL) team, relocated from Los Angeles to San Diego.
+In 1968, the San Diego Toros, a North American Soccer League (NASL) team, relocated from Los Angeles to San Diego and played for a single season.

 1976: San Diego Jaws Established

-In 1978, the San Diego Jaws returned to San Diego and were renamed the Sockers.
+In 1978, the San Diego Jaws returned to San Diego and were renamed the Sockers, playing outdoor matches at Jack Murphy Stadium.

 1993: Sockers Move to CISL

-In 1993, the Sockers moved to the Continental Indoor Soccer League (CISL).
+In 1993, the Sockers moved to the Continental Indoor Soccer League (CISL) after the folding of the NASL.

 1997: Sockers Fold